Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

 \subsection{Calibration}

 {\it Calibration uncertainty} is currently the largest systematic uncertainty of all recent ground-based SN cosmology analyses \citep[e.g.,][]{Scolnic14:ps1}.
-The primary sources of {\it calibration uncertainty} can be split into three separate components, which are listed and discussed below.
+The primary sources of calibration uncertainty can be split into three separate components, which are listed and discussed below.
 The nominal size of each component is set to match the current values determined for the {\it HST} system.
 This is likely a conservative assumption, and is varied within the present analysis.\\

-{\bf 1.} The {\it absolute calibration of the spectrophotometric system:} The accuracy of the {\it HST} Calspec system \citep{Bohlin14} is described as a linear function with a slope of roughly 5~mmag per 7000~\AA\ \citep{Bohlin07}.
-Assuming the functional form of the calibration of {\it WFIRST} is similar to that of {\it HST}, we use the magnitude of the {\it HST} systematic uncertainty as the nominal uncertainty for the WFC (see Figure~\ref{syscalphys}a and g).
-For the IFC-S we take it to be 50~mmag per 7000~\AA, as there are many unknown calibration issues for this instrument, and as such an estimate ten times greater than the WFC is deemed appropriate (D.\ Law, private communication).
-This higher value for the IFC-S is also appropriate given work conducted in \citet[Section 4.6 of][]{Bacon15}, which compares synthesized broad-band magnitudes from MUSE (a panoramic integral field spectrograph) to that of {\it HST}, and finds a mean bias of 50~mmag, with a statistical uncertainty of 40~mmag.
-In addition, similar values were also found by \citet{Childress16} in which data from a 2/3 yr SN survey using the Wide Field Spectrograph on the Australian National University Telescope, enabled the determination of a colour variation ranging from 40~mmag in the red to 90~mmag in the blue.
+{\bf 1.} The {\it wavelength-dependent flux uncertainty:} The accuracy of the {\it HST} Calspec system \citep{Bohlin14} is described as a linear function with a slope of roughly 5~mmag per 7000~\AA\ \citep{Bohlin07}.
+Assuming the functional form of the calibration of {\it WFIRST} is similar to that of {\it HST}, we use the magnitude of the {\it HST} systematic uncertainty as the nominal uncertainty for the WFC (see Figure~\ref{syscalphys}a and g). {\red For the IFC-S we assume this uncertainty to be 50~mmag per 7000~\AA, as there are many unknown calibration issues for this instrument.
+This higher uncertainty for the IFC-S is based on work conducted in Section 4.6 of \citet{Bacon15}, which compares synthesized broadband magnitudes from the Multi Unit Spectroscopic Explorer (MUSE -- a panoramic integral-field spectrograph) to that of {\it HST}, and finds a mean bias of 50~mmag, with a statistical uncertainty of 40~mmag.
+In addition, similar values were also found by \citet{Childress16} in which data from a SN survey using the Wide Field Spectrograph on the Australian National University Telescope, enabled the determination of a color variation ranging from 40~mmag in the red to 90~mmag in the blue.}

-For both the IFC-S and WFC we assume an optimistic {\it colour-gradient uncertainty} of 3~mmag per 7000~\AA, $\sim$1.7 $\times$ better than {\it HST}.
-This is the main calibration systematic uncertainty for the IFC-S, and also an uncertainty for the filters.\\
+For both the IFC-S and WFC we assume an optimistic {\it wavelength-dependent flux uncertainty} of 3~mmag per 7000~\AA, a factor of $\sim$1.7 better than {\it HST}.
+This is the main calibration systematic uncertainty for the IFC-S, and also a significant uncertainty for the WFC filters.\\